davidemms/OrthoFinder/README.md

 For example, to you muscle and iqtree, the command like arguments you need to add are: `"-M msa -A muscle -T iqtree"`

 #### Python Source Code Version
 It is recommended that you use the standalone binaries for OrthoFinder which do not require python or scipy to be installed.
 However, the python source code version is available from the github 'releases' page (e.g. 'OrthoFinder-1.0.6_source.tar.gz' and requires python 2.7 and scipy to be installed.
-Up-to-date and clear instructions are provided here: http://www.scipy.org/install.html, be sure to chose a version using python 2.7.
+Up-to-date and clear instructions are provided here: http://www.scipy.org/install.html, be sure to choose a version using python 2.7.
 As websites can change, an alternative is to search online for "install scipy".

 ### Adding Extra Species
 OrthoFinder allows you to add extra species without re-running the previously computed BLAST searches: